Growing Leadership Ability by Training Interpersonal Skills

 Building teachable moments

 Designing your leadership training to take advantage of teachable moments will help your learners succeed.
 If you can’t create ways to teach the necessary skills, you’ll end up wasting time and effort.
-Consider the following methods:
+Consider the following new training methods:

 Set up specific points in the training to ask learners questions and get them thinking about how the content applies to their roles and their own unique characteristics as a leader.
 This kind of introspection and critical thinking will help retain skills they can later apply on the job.